 Drills are exercises that pose rapid-fire questions and then provide instant feedback.
 They help you build your skills and confidence in specific case dimensions quickly over a short period of time.
 This means that when you practice live cases with a partner, you can use the time to practice demonstrating these skills, rather than trying to build them up.

-Our Interview Prep Course includes drills to help you practice the skills of structuring, calculation, solving case math problems and interpreting the data in charts.
+Our Consulting Interview Prep Toolkit includes drills to help you practice the skills of structuring, calculation, solving case math problems and interpreting the data in charts.
 Combined with practicing full cases with partners in our Practice Room, a daily dose of drills can give your last-minute case interview preparation a real boost.

 3. Invest in coaching to accelerate your preparation